-GC0097 was proposed by National Grid Electricity Transmission (NGET) and submitted to the Grid Code Review Panel (GCRP) for their consideration in November 2016.
-A copy of this Proposal can be found within Annex 1 of this Consultation.
+This Modification was proposed by National Grid Electricity Transmission and submitted to the Grid Code Review Panel for their consideration on December 2016.
+A copy of this Proposal can be found within Annex 1 of this Report.
 The Panel decided to send the Proposal to Workgroup to be developed and assessed against the Grid Code Objectives.

 Section 2 (Original Proposal) is sourced directly from the Proposer and any statements or assertions have not been altered or substantiated/supported or refuted by the Workgroup.
-Section 3 of the Report contains the discussion by the Workgroup on the Proposal and the potential solution.
+Section 3 of the Workgroup contains the discussion by the Workgroup on the Proposal and the potential solution.